 The Conversion of Saint Augustine

-It was only after moving to Italy, where he took a position in rhetoric, Continue reading
+It was only after moving to Italy, where he took a position in rhetoric, and after meeting Saint Ambrose, that Augustine began to explore the Christian faith.
+Although Augustine was gifted in rhetoric, he Continue reading